codi45/Palmer-JC.github.io/README.md

 # My Test Scenes #
-It became neccessary to be both able to commit some of my 3D scenes in a repository to track changes as well as occasionally refer to some of them to others.
+It became necessary to be able to both commit some of my 3D scenes to a repository to track changes as well as occasionally refer to some of them to others.
 A Github.io repository is an ideal choice for this.

 All the scenes are done using the Babylon.JS framework.
 Almost all of them also originate in part from Blender.
 I have been working on a pair of exporters for Blender.
 One exports JSON formatted file with a .babylon extension.
 The other, called Tower of Babel, exports Javascript modules with in-line geometry.
 Beyond ensuring that there is a script tag for the file, there is no formal loading process.
 You just write `var mesh = new moduleNm.meshClass('name', scene ...);`.